sohomsahaun/GM-Code-Exporter/README.md

 # GM Code Exporter
-GM Code Exporter exports code from `.gml` files in a GameMaker project.
+GM Code Exporter exports code from objects and scripts in a GameMaker project to a text file.

 It is very quickly put together without much polish - but it does the job!